Jira (software): Security

 In April 2010, a cross-site scripting vulnerability in Jira led to the compromise of two Apache Software Foundation servers.
 The Jira password database was also compromised.
 The database contained unsalted password hashes, which are vulnerable to rainbow attacks, dictionary lookups and cracking tools.
 Apache advised users to change their passwords.
 Atlassian themselves were also targeted as part of the same attack and admitted that a legacy database with passwords stored in plain text had been compromised.

 Evolution

 When launched in 2002, Jira was purely issue tracking software, targeted at software developers.
 The app was later adopted by non-IT organizations as a project management tool.
-The process sped up after the launch of Atlassian Marketplace in 2012, which allowed third-party developers to offer project management plugins for Jira.
-BigPicture, Scriptrunner, Advanced Roadmaps (formerly Portfolio), Structure, Tempo Planner and ActivityTimeline are major project management plugins for Jira.
+The process accelerated after the launch of Atlassian Marketplace in 2012, which allowed third-party developers to offer project management plugins for Jira.
+BigPicture, Scriptrunner, Advanced Roadmaps (formerly Portfolio), Structure, Tempo Planner, and ActivityTimeline are major project management plugins for Jira.